Is Winter Really Over Yet?If there’s one constant about Minnesota weather, it’s that it can change at a moment’s notice.

 State Climatologist Says Perspective Matters When Judging WeatherGreg Spoden is the state climatologist for the Minnesota Department of Natural Resources.
 Compared to last summer, Spoden says this summer feels cool.
 "July of 2012 was the second hottest month in Minnesota history," Spoden said.

 Minnesota Could See Climate Record For 2012With 12 days left in the year, we could be looking at a climate record.
 This year in Minnesota is wrapping up as one of the warmest years on record, according to Assistant State Climatologist Pete Boulay.

-We did it!
+Good Question: How Rare Is 100 Degrees?We did it!
 We broke the 100 degrees barrier for the first time in five years in the Twin Cities.
 So how unusual is it to reach 100 degrees here?